vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:
 Lets step back to CI problems now.
 As mentioned previously Prow is scheduling tests using custom CRDs, fetching its manifests from release git repository.
 However, updating these manifests is scary as you may accidentally break other teams' jobs.

-This problem was sovled by introducing rehearsals - prow can try the proposed change and run specific tests.
+This problem was solved by introducing rehearsals - prow can try the proposed change and run specific tests.
 Once the tests are passing this PR requires additional approval label - `pj-rehearse ack` - to merge.

 ---
 <!-- .slide: class="image-only" -->